 Paul begins our lesson in bush pyrotechnics by showing us a slew of different fire-starting techniques, from using a striker (a portable flint you can buy in most good hiking or camping shops) to rubbing a battery on wire wool and combining a glucose tablet with potassium manganate (science!).
 Then, he pulls out the star of the show: the bowline drill.

 When you think about how cool it would be to be able to rub two sticks together and make fire, you’re thinking of the bowline drill.
 Paul gives us a demonstration on his kit.
 It goes something like this: you put the spindle in the hole, spin it with the bow, it smokes, out pops the ember and the rest is up to you.
-If you think it sounds simple, you’re out of your mind.
+If you think it sounds simple, you’re dead fucking wrong.

 I’m watching Paul’s demonstration and assuming we’ll just take turns on his drill.
-How wrong I am.
+This transpires to not be the case.
 “Right, now you’ve got about three hours to find your gear and whittle up a bowline drill of your own,” he says.
 At a guess, I’d say nobody present – save for Steve and John – would have whittled anything in their lives, let alone a tool with which they’re expected to make fire.

-My girlfriend and I finish our kit.
+Janna and I finish our kit.
 It looks good.
 Our spindle is true and our bow is…bow-shaped.
 I lock the spindle into the baseplate, press firmly down with the handle and begin moving the bow backwards and forwards in a ‘I really want to make a fire’ kind of way.
 The spindle pops out.
-No problem – I replace it and try again.
+No problem.
+I replace it and try again.

 In fact, the same advice – the importance of preparation – applies to survival in general.
 One of the main reasons people wind up dead in the wilderness is because they panic and fail to come up with a plan.
 “It’s as simple as finding a shady spot, having a drink of water and taking stock of your surroundings and what you have on you,” says Paul.
 “Then you just need to hatch a plan and stick to it.
 Making a list of the things you need in order of importance, which varies depending on your situation, can be the difference between life or death.”